1997 Socialist Left Party national convention: 1st day

 The first day was dominated by Erik Solheim and his resignation.
 Solheim used is time talking about what he called "future socialism", which according to him would mean more individualism and a more modern approach within the party.
 Kristin Halvorsen was elected new party leader that day.
-The Norwegian media also noted his "dominant presence" at the convention could be a sign of the party's complicated relations with him; because of his more reformist stance on many subjects.
+The Norwegian media also noted his "dominant presence" at the convention could be a sign of the party's complicated relations with him; because of his more reformist stance on multiple subjects.
 Then sitting Prime Minister of Norway Thorbjørn Jagland believed that the leader change within the party would not change the Socialist Left's relationship with the Labour Party's.
 Believing that both Solheim and Halvorsen held the same beliefs, even if Solheim was more of a "theoretician" then a "practician" as Halvorsen was.
 Hans Ebbing left the party's Central Board in protest of the election of Halvorsen, sharing the same belief as Jagland that she would continuing in reforming the party and moving away from traditional socialist beliefs.
 This incident was seen as "childish" by both the right-wing faction of the party and the media.